 Gerald Posner examines that fateful day and the man responsible for King's murder in Killing the Dream.

-Christopher Nolan’s latest action-drama is stunning; but there’s more to the story than survival.
+Christopher Nolan’s film brought Dunkirk back to life; but there’s more to the story than survival.

 Combat correspondent Richard Tregaskis recounts what he saw when the Allies invaded the island of Guadalcanal in 1942.

-It’s been 54 years since the assassination of JFK, and the mystery surrounding his death still haunts us.
+It’s been nearly 60 years since the assassination of JFK, and the mystery surrounding his death still haunts us.

 The new film, based on the book of the same name by Daniel Finkel, highlights the realities of soldiers returning home from war with PTSD.